Define intake and consent process

 Beyond the study population: other populations to consider

 Some interventions have impacts beyond the unit of randomization or analysis.
 For example, an intervention may affect individuals within a cluster, or interventions may have spillover or general equilibrium effects.
-Interventions designed to affect the behavior of individuals or organizations that have influence over a large number of people—such as health care providers, politicians, judges, voters, or large employers—may have impacts an unidentified, and potentially very large, number of other individuals.
+Interventions designed to affect the behavior of individuals or organizations that have influence over a large number of people—such as health care providers, politicians, judges, voters, or large employers—may have impacts on an unidentified, and potentially very large, number of other individuals.
 In these cases, it may not be possible or practicable to seek consent from each individual who may be affected.
 For example, there may be too many individuals to track, there may not exist a list of potentially affected individuals, and there may not exist credible alternatives to receiving or being impacted by the intervention.

 The Common Rule does not provide clear guidance in these cases.
 While some IRBs with social science research experience may give guidance or instructions to research teams under their purview, many researchers must take responsibility for assessing whose consent may be required, or whether it is ethically justifiable to administer an intervention without full consent of all those who may be impacted.8

 When consent from all impacted individuals is not possible, one option is to work with representatives familiar with or from the local community who can provide guidance on the context as well as local preferences and standards.
 For example, in a hospital-based study, these representatives may include the hospital’s medical board, community members of the hospital’s ethics committee, or lead physicians.
 In a school-based study, these may include members of the Parent Teacher Association, or the school principal.
 With guidance from these representatives, and approval by the relevant IRB(s), consent to participate in the intervention may not be required from all individual subjects.